felixdivo/rmv-rpi-display/README.md

 This assumes that you have an API token obtained from [RMV Open Data](https://opendata.rmv.de/site/anmeldeseite.html).

 1. Download and install [*Raspbian Lite*](https://downloads.raspberrypi.org/raspbian_lite_latest).
 This was tested with version *Buster*, late 2019.
 Also configure it such that internet access is possible.
+See [headless setup](https://www.raspberrypi.org/documentation/configuration/wireless/headless.md).

 2. (Optional.)
 Update the system initially and reboot.
 ```bash